At a glance

 From the earliest historical encounters between European settlers and Native Americans, to trends in contemporary American politics and culture, the department explores a wide and stimulating range of topics.
-Optional modules include courses in the American Civil War, the Civil Rights Movement, the CIA and US foreign relations, Canadian literature and film, African American history and culture, and American popular music, among many more.
+Optional modules include courses in American fiction and theatre, the Civil Rights Movement, the CIA and US foreign relations, Canadian literature and film, African American history and culture, and American popular music, among many more.

 How will I study?